 Also in the fall of 1994, a new zone of high-grade gold mineralization was discovered during the advance of the Grizzly zone decline being driven to test previous ore-grade drill intersections.
-A fault structure (Cub zone) gradiag 27.0 g/t Au across a true width of 3.9 metres was intersected 500 metres down the decline.
+A fault structure (Cub zone) grading 27.0 g/t Au across a true width of 3.9 metres was intersected 500 metres down the decline.
 This zone, east of the Footwall fault, is separate from the Grizzly zone and opens up another new exploration area on the property.
 The Cub zone mineralization is refractory and may be related to the Main Bear fault, which hosted most of the gold mineralization in the previously mined Main Bear zone, 400 metres above it.
 A nine-hole, 6500-metre drilling program will test this new zone.
-Overall, Wheatnn Rivor's exploration of the various deposits associated with the 22-kilometre-long Ophir Break during 1994 is estimated to have cost \$5.5 million.
+Overall, Wheaton River's exploration of the various deposits associated with the 22-kilometre-long Ophir Break during 1994 is estimated to have cost \$5.5 million.

-During 1993 the Princeton Mining Corporation's Similco mine produced 23 580 tonnes of copper, 441 kilograms (14 200 oz) of gold and 11 512 kilograms (370 130 oz) of silver from 6 727 000 tonnes of oce at a daily mining rate of 22 700 tonnes.
-The minc closed in November 1993, due in part to reduced copper prices.
+During 1993 the Princeton Mining Corporation's Similco mine produced 23 580 tonnes of copper, 441 kilograms (14 200 oz) of gold and 11 512 kilograms (370 130 oz) of silver from 6 727 000 tonnes of ore at a daily milling rate of 22 700 tonnes.
+The mine closed in November 1993, due in part to reduced copper prices.
 During 1994 the company was restructured and on August 18th the mine re-opened.
 The planned operating rate of 22 675 tonnes per day was achieved by the end of September.
 The first concentrate shipment to Japan was scheduled for mid-October.
 Mitsubishi Materials Corporation provided Princeton with a US\$3.6 million advance credit against the production and delivery of concentrate.
 The Similco mine is projected to produce 5 million kilograms of copper and 249 kilograms (8000 oz) of gold in 1994.
-In 1995, the operation is forecast to yield 21.3 million kilograms of copper and 995.3 kilographs (32 000 oz) of gold.
-Company reserve ostimates at January 1, 1994 were 94.8 million tonnes grading 0.399% Cu plus gold credits.
+In 1995, the operation is forecast to yield 21.3 million kilograms of copper and 995.3 kilograms (32 000 oz) of gold.
+Company reserve estimates at

+January 1, 1994 were 94.8 million tonnes grading 0.399% Cu plus gold credits.
 During the year Princeton completed a definition drilling program at the Ingerbelle East deposit, 1200 metres from the mill.
-Previous drilling in the area hat indicated a geological resource of 20 million tonnes grading 0.35% Cu.
-Results of the twenty-one hole, 4170-metre drilling program show that the mineralization is continuous and improved grade and tonnage estimates ara expected.
-Calculation of toineable reserves and completion of the pit optimization design are in progress and are expected to be completed by year end.
+Results of the twenty-one hole, 4170-metre drilling program show that the mineralization is continuous.
+An evaluation of drill results has led the company to announce an initial plan to conduct mining in two phases: phase 1 containing 13 million tonnes grding 0.32% Cu and 0.24 g/t Au, and phase 2 containing 38.4 million tonnes grading 0.33% Cu and 0.24 g/t Au.
+Similco intends to begin mining the phase 1 pit in the latter part of the first quarter of 1995.
 Also during 1994, Princeton completed a phase 1 diamond drilling program totalling 4909 metres in 29 holes on the Alabama zone.
 A preliminary inventory of 20 million tonnes grading 0.31% Cu and 0.16 g/t Au is indicated.
 A phase 2, 4600-metre diamond drilling program commenced in November on the Alabama deposit, with the goal of defining a reserve base for a final pit design.